kristoferlund/ic-siwe/packages/test_canister/README.md

 See tests here: https://github.com/kristoferlund/ic-siwe/blob/main/packages/ic_siwe_provider/tests/integration_tests.rs

-The test canister is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (IC) platform.
+The test canister is part of the [ic-siwe](https://github.com/kristoferlund/ic-siwe) project that enables Ethereum wallet-based authentication for applications on the Internet Computer (ICP) platform.
 The goal of the project is to enhance the interoperability between Ethereum and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.